vercel/pkg/README.md

 It could be used to compile es6, typescript or flow code.
 No need to create a extra build step and pkg afterwards!
 Minification would be another use case to reduce bundle size.
+Optionaly change the extensions which should be parsed with the `extensions` option.
+The default extensions are `['.js', '.json', '.node']`.
+When using e.g. ts files you have to rename the file extension to js after preprocessing.
+Otherwise the the transpiled ts file would be saved as `.ts` and node doesnt search for `.ts` files.
+Add the `extensionReplacements` property to achieve the renaming.

 Preprocessors can be defined in the `package.json`.
 ```